Broadband Bundles

 How to choose the right bundle for you

-Start by putting your postcode into our address checker to see what specific options are available to you.
+Start by putting your postcode into our address checker at the top of this page to see what specific options are available to you.
 Your choice of bundle depends on your budget and priorities.

 Should you bundle mobile and broadband?

-If you’re already looking to switch mobile phone provider, you could save money by getting a SIM-only deal bundled with your broadband contract.
-This is likely to be cheaper than getting a SIM-only phone contract and broadband service separately.
+If you’re already looking to switch mobile phone providers, you could save money by getting a SIM-only deal bundled with your broadband contract.
+This can be cheaper than getting a SIM-only phone contract and broadband service separately.

 Should you bundle your broadband with a landline?